metonym/svelte-bar-chart-race/README.md

 This component library provides:

-- **BarChartRace.svelte**: Provider component that accepts data, options with animation capabilities.
+- **BarChartRace.svelte**: Parent component that accepts data, options and manages internal state
-- **Chart.svelte**: Chart visualization with the ability to customize the chart display and animation.
+- **Chart.svelte**: Child component that displays the chart with the ability to customize the chart display and animation
-- **Slider.svelte**: Range input slider to control the interval (current value).
+- **Slider.svelte**: Child component that shows the range input to control the interval (current value)

 ## [Demo](https://svelte-bar-chart-race.onrender.com/) · [Svelte REPL](https://svelte.dev/repl/b9a14f3b6db9448486392dfc2728d6d7)
 ## Installation